Funding the advancement of James Madison University

 Q: What do other universities do?

 A: Many universities across the country use this approach or something similar to fund their advancement efforts.
-For instance, Virginia Tech, the University of Virginia, Rutgers, UConn, University of Florida and UCLA, to name a few, have successfully, and for some time, implemented similar approaches.
+For instance, several universities enjoying great philanthropic support including Virginia Tech, U.Va., Rutgers, UConn, University of Florida and UCLA reinvest portions of gifts to the university into their efforts to build private support.